-FFT 150 PUMPING APPARATUS DRIVER-OPERATOR
+PUMPING APPARATUS DRIVER-OPERATOR

 This course details the important responsibilities of firefighters who are assigned to drive and operate a fire department vehicle that is equipped with a fire pump.
 It acquaints the student with the evolution of fire apparatus and provides an understanding of the uses for different pieces of fire-fighting vehicles and their characteristics.
-The various types of fire pumps and the ability to perform fireground hydraulic calculations will be emphasized.
+The various types of fire apparatus and the ability to perform fire ground hydraulic calculations will be emphasized.

-FFT 151 WILDLAND PUMPS AND SAWS
+WILDLAND PUMPS AND SAWS